Web scraping with Scrapy 101

 scrapy genspider hackernews news.ycombinator.com

-Next, let’s open the hackernews_spider.py file in the spiders directory of our project.
-We'll see a basic template for a Scrapy Spider.
+You can check the newly created spider by opening the hackernews_spider.py file in the spiders directory of your project.
+There you’ll see a basic template for a Scrapy Spider.

 # spiders/hackernews.py